j-2k/GraphicsProgrammingRoadmap/README.md

 ## Additional things to consider learning for GFX Engineers
 - GPU Architecture
-  - For this I dont have much resources other than this one big list that has everything related to GPUs, it covers everything such as GPU Architecture, Graphics Pipeline, Optimizations for the GPU, & etc. https://gist.github.com/silvesthu/505cf0cbf284bb4b971f6834b8fec93d
+  - [GPU Optimization for GameDev by silvesthu](https://gist.github.com/silvesthu/505cf0cbf284bb4b971f6834b8fec93d) for this I dont have much resources other than this one big list that has everything related to GPUs, it covers everything such as GPU Architecture, Graphics Pipeline, Optimizations for the GPU, & etc.
+  - [GPU Synchronization & Pre-emption](https://therealmjp.github.io/posts/breaking-down-barriers-part-1-whats-a-barrier/) good read if you are deep into graphics.
 - Basic CPU Architecture
   - Useful to understand basic CPU architecture to know why values passed to GPU make things slow, overhead related things, & etc.

-## External notes:
-Even though some of these resources are popular doesn't mean they are all "good" & "correct", a popular example of a flawed implementation of a PPFX like bloom for example in a popular resource like learn opengl is actually inaccurate.
-Watch [Cherno's Bloom Video](https://www.youtube.com/watch?v=tI70-HIc5ro) where he talks about this.
-So why am I writing this?
-To remind you to research yourself how a certain topic is implemented & not taking everything for granted!
-It's also a good idea to take small breaks & watch some good graphics programmers do stuff for fun while educating you on the side about popular gfx topics to keep you hooked in & keep you interested!
-I listed some of my favourite graphics people below with their specializations!
+## Stay motivated?
+Or disciplined?
+Have fun!
+This is the most difficult section usually as a beginner in GFX programming, take the time to have some fun with it, make fun projects, dont die out here!
+Watch people you enjoy do some graphics projects so you can have fun watching it & stay motivated or disciplined.
+Learn some things you didn't know, like Cherno covering how Bloom is implemented incorrectly in many areas!
+[Cherno's Bloom Video](https://www.youtube.com/watch?v=tI70-HIc5ro) where he talks about this.

+So have some fun, the more you enjoy doing something the more you learn without even having to feel like you are trying.
+I'm writing this from experience, so take smart breaks, have fun, watch people you enjoy do things you enjoy!
+I listed some people I enjoy watching from time to time with their specialization within the graphics space.
 - [Cherno](https://www.youtube.com/@TheCherno) Full on Graphics Engineering youtube channel.
 - [Acerola](https://www.youtube.com/@Acerola_t) Shader Specialized (specifically post processing/screen based shaders) youtube channel.
+- [Brian Will](https://www.youtube.com/@briantwill) The based monster of computer science, watch him yap about the concepts of graphics in his graphics section!
+- [Inigo Quilez](https://www.youtube.com/@InigoQuilez) #1 Shader magician world... probably... easily actually.

 # <a name="dd5"> 5.
 Do fun stuff now!
 Dive Deeper!
 Or learn more!
 (Random Resources) </a>
 Here the list will deviate, & you have to do whatever you enjoy and essentially use whatever API you used before & maybe make something for fun, or dive deeper in specific areas for example getting better at shaders (raymarching, FFT water, post processing shaders, GPU instancing etc.).